Pilates Small Group Classes

 Option #1: Foundations (Beginner’s Class)

 The Foundations class offers participants an introduction to Reformer or Core Work, this class is mandatory before joining a group class.
-You will review the five basic principles and learn essential exercises to establish core strength, stability and body awareness. (twice a week for 6-8 week session) Please contact Jessica Corfield or Jenna Miller to get more information on upcoming Foundations Classes!
+You will review the five basic principles and learn essential exercises to establish core strength, stability and body awareness. (twice a week for 6-8 week session) Please contact Shiva Shade or Freesia Dorval at the front desk to get more information on upcoming Foundations Classes!

 Option #2: Welcome Package